 Finally, a study on 46 healthy men using Beta-Alanine with 4 divided doses of 1.5g daily (each dose paired with 15g dextrose) subject to three weeks of HIIT on an erg bike noted that despite no changes in the diet that the beta-alanine group had a significant increase of 67.6+/-8.9lbs lean mass to 68.6+/-8.6, with no influence on fat mass.

 At the moment, three studies suggest a beneficial trend of body composition towards more lean mass and less fat mass.
-Mechanisms unknown, and the notion that these benefits are dependent on exercise cannot be refuted since all studies used beta-alanine paired with an exercise regimen
+Mechanisms are currently unknown, and the notion that these benefits are dependent on exercise cannot be refuted since all studies used beta-alanine paired with an exercise regimen

 30 days of beta-alanine supplementation at 4.8g daily, which was able to increase workout capacity, did so without influencing the testosterone response to exercise in healthy males and this lack of effect has been obsered with preformed carnosine.
 Another study assessing Creatine, beta-alanine, and their combination noted that the 22% increase in testosterone that occurred with creatine did not occur with the combination.
 This study did not suggest any possible mechanisms.